chamsdinn/Marvel-Wikia/README.md

 - 1 route to delete a character from the favorites.
 - Use of Cloudinary to store the user's profile pictures.
 - Use of bcrypt to hash and protect users passwords.
+- Use of Populate method to fetch and display the characters informations on the user's favorites page.

 # Possible improvements